nirtamir2/talks/2025-06-25/src/slides.md

 [click]

-Then inside the render we have a **Scene** - which is like the stage to play -  it’s the space where all your 3D objects, lights, and cameras live.
+Then inside the renderer we have a **Scene** - which is like the stage to play -  it’s the space where all your 3D objects, lights, and cameras live.

 [click]